-I have compiled my best interior design tips for an 8-part series over the next several months.
+I have compiled my best interior design tips for a 7-part series over the next several months.

 Part One gives general interior design tips and future parts will cover specific areas from lighting to styling tips.
 My collection of tips grew over the years but they desperately needed sorting.
 Some tips include thoughts about design while others are more action-oriented.
 Let me know your favorites or what you’d like to see in remaining series.